Poirot's Early Cases: Early television play

-Wasp's Nest was the very first Agatha Christie story to be adapted for television with a live transmission taking place on 18 June 1937.
-Agatha Christie adapted it, and transmission was restricted to a small area in and around London.
+Wasp's Nest was the first Agatha Christie story to be adapted for television; a live transmission took place on 18 June 1937.
+Christie adapted it for the screen, and transmission was restricted to a small area in and around London.

 British television series

 All the stories in the collection have been adapted for episodes in the ITV series Agatha Christie's Poirot with David Suchet in the role of Poirot, Hugh Fraser as Hastings, Philip Jackson as Japp and Pauline Moran as Miss Lemon.
 Fifteen stories were directly adapted, while one story was merged into another episode, and two stories were reworked by the author, with new titles, which were then adapted for television in the series.

 Fifteen adaptations (in order of transmission) were: